Super League: Champions

 For the first two Super League seasons, Champions were decided by a round robin system.
 The league format changed in 1998 with a play-off series used to determine the Super League champions for the first since 1972–73.

-Results

 League Leaders' Shield

-The League Leaders' Shield is awarded to the team finishing the regular season top of Super League; this is also known as a minor premiership.
-The League Leader's Shield was introduced only in 2003, previously no prize was awarded to the team finishing top following the introduction of the Grand Final.
+The League Leaders' Shield was first awarded in 2003, and is given to the team finishing the regular season top of Super League.